 Today's Tarot for Sofia Vergara

-| The card to the left represents how others perceive your attitude.
+| The first card, the significator, is placed in the center of the cross.
+This card represents the prime energy manifest in your life.
 Two of Swords (Peace), when reversed: Indecision due to contradictory characteristics brought together.
 Tension in the aftermath of a quarrel that has been resolved.
 Scheming, abuse of trust, and agreements made in bad faith.
 Allowing the mind to block off the emotions.
 Self deception as a means of justifying cruel acts. |

 |